Ground and neutral: Three-phase circuits

 In a three-phase circuit, a neutral is shared between all three phases.
 Commonly the system neutral is connected to the star point on the feeding transformer.
 This is the reason that the secondary side of most three-phase distribution transformers is wye- or star-wound.
-Three-phase transformers and their associated neutrals are usually found in industrial distribution environments.

 A system could be made entirely ungrounded.
 In this case a fault between one phase and ground would not cause any significant current.
 Commonly the neutral is grounded (earthed) through a bond between the neutral bar and the earth bar.
 It is common on larger systems to monitor any current flowing through the neutral-to-earth link and use this as the basis for neutral fault protection.

-The connection between neutral and earth allows any phase-to-earth fault to develop enough current flow to "trip" the circuit overcurrent protection device.
-In some jurisdictions, calculations are required to ensure the fault loop impedance is low enough so that fault current will trip the protection (In Australia, this is referred to in AS3000:2007 Fault loop impedance calculation).
-This may limit the length of a branch circuit.